Immanuel-C/RunGameEngine/README.md

 Run only supports graphics cards with the version 4.6 of OpenGL.

-**How to build:**
+**How to build The Example Project:**

 The Run game engine is using the **MSVC** compiler.

 **Make sure you have all the irrKlang and RunGameEngine .dll files and the Res folder in the Application build directory.**

-To build, you need to make sure you **right click on the RunGameEngine project and then click build and then press run.
-Every time you change the files in the game engine you must do the previous instructions**.
-If you dont The .lib file and the header files may be mismatched and you will get a linking error.
+To build, just press run in visual studio.

 **Using The Run Binaries**